DJS593/book-search-engine/README.md

   Since the application utilizes a databaase, it should be housed on a platform that supports this functionality.
 For example, the app does not reside on a GitHub pages, but on heroku instead: https://book-search-engine-5000.herokuapp.com/.

   ## Usage Instructions <a name="usage"></a>
-  For any user who wants a simple budgeting tool.
-In addition, the PWA functionality of the app can be used for other applications as well.
+  For any user who wants a simple search tool.
+The tool quickly searches for books by title or author.
+In addition, an image of the book is rendered.

   ## License <a name="license"></a>
   MIT